WassimMaj/team_MiaouMiaou/index.md

 ### Does the bias of current article impact the next step in the path ?
 {: .text-justify}

-To answer that we are going to make the following analysis: **We'll select a random article from within a player's path and identify** its political bias.
+To answer that we are going to make the following analysis: We will take a look at all the articles in the paths available and identify their political bias.
 Then, we will investigate if the next articles chosen by the player tends to align with the same political bias.
 The key aspect of this analysis is to determine if there's a pattern where players consistently navigate to articles with similar biases, or if the transition from one article to the next reflects a distribution that roughly matches the overall proportions of biases present in our dataset, as represented by the solid line on our graph.
 {: .text-justify}

 {% include bias_n_3b3.html %}

 People tend to pick articles with a <span style="color: deepskyblue">right</span> bias or no bias more than expected, and less articles with a <span style="color: lightcoral">left</span> bias, no matter what article they come from.
 Do people tend to avoid articles with a <span style="color: lightcoral">left-leaning</span> bias ?
 We cannot say for sure ; other parameters can come into play.
-For example, do articles link to different kind of articles depending on their bias ?
+We assumed the expected frequencies to be the overall distribution of bias in all the articles.
+But is the distribution of links similar to the overall frequency ?

 {: .text-justify}

 {% include boxplot_left.html %}